 As digital health continues to evolve, the connection between these two record types is not just a nice-to-have—it’s becoming the standard for informed, personalized, and proactive care.

 We’re entering a time where health data isn’t just stored—it flows.
 Between doctor visits and daily life, between hospital systems and home apps.
-The walls between EHRs and PHRs are starting to blur, and that’s a good thing—for care, for access, and people.
+The walls between EHRs and PHRs are starting to blur, and that’s a good thing—for care, for access, and for people.

 Healthcare is shifting from a provider-led model to one that puts the patient at the center.
 That means patients are not just recipients of care but active participants.
 EHRs offer clinical history.
 PHRs bring in the everyday context.
-Together, they give providers a more complete view and patients a bigger seat at the table.
+They give providers a more complete view and patients a bigger seat at the table.

 Your smartwatch logs your heart rate.
 Your food app tracks nutrition.
 Your blood pressure monitor sends daily readings.
 These data points live in your PHR, but when they can be shared with your doctor—and automatically linked into your EHR—they become powerful tools for early detection and personalized care.